E prometheus neapolitan chords

 E prometheus neapolitan scale — ukulele chords and intervals

-The E prometheus neapolitan scale is a variation of Scriabin's mystic scale that adds a dark, flattened second degree.
-On ukulele, it contains the notes E, F, G#, A#, C#, D. It combines the otherworldly sound of the Prometheus scale with an extra layer of exotic tension.
-The diatonic chords of E prometheus neapolitan are C# minor, D minor augmented, C# minor, A# major, C# minor, D minor augmented.
+The harmonized E prometheus neapolitan scale produces a darker variation of Scriabin's Mystic harmony, with the flat second adding an extra layer of exotic tension.
+The chords from E prometheus neapolitan are C# minor, D minor augmented, C# minor, A# major, C# minor, D minor augmented.
+These chords combine the otherworldly Prometheus sound with Neapolitan darkness, useful for creating deeply mysterious and spiritually charged musical passages.
 Commonly used in Contemporary Classical, Experimental, Avant-Garde.
 Notable players include Alexander Scriabin.
-Use in atonal or free composition contexts.
-A specialized tool for experimental music that pushes beyond standard harmony.

 The E prometheus neapolitan scale has the following degrees: 1 ♭2 3 ♯4 6 ♭7.